fbpx

 If they convince the service provider to replace your SIM card, the hacker can intercept your text messages and phone calls.
 They access accounts associated with your phone number.

 Set up a unique passcode or PIN with your provider to protect yourself from such attacks.
 The PIN or passcode shouldn’t be obvious.
 Avoid writing it down where others can see it and don’t use the same PIN for everything.
+Additionally, when traveling to Vietnam or other Asian countries, using an eSIM can provide enhanced security and convenience compared to regular SIM cards. eSIMs are harder to tamper with and can be easily activated without the need for physical swapping, reducing the risk of SIM-related fraud.
+To find out more, click here.

 Turn On Your Tracking and Remote Locking Settings